amberbit/backdoor/README.md

 The Backdoor is built on top of LiveView.
 If LiveView is already installed in your app, feel free to skip this section.

 If you plan to use LiveView in your application in the future, we recommend you to follow [the official installation instructions](https://hexdocs.pm/phoenix_live_view/installation.html).
-This guide only covers the minimum steps necessary for the LiveDashboard itself to run.
+This guide only covers the minimum steps necessary for the Backdoor itself to run.

 First, update your endpoint's configuration to include a signing salt.
 You can generate a signing salt by running `mix phx.gen.secret 32` (note Phoenix v1.5+ apps already have this configuration):